EricFecteau/rust-data-analysis/src/3_transformation/5_joins.md

 ## Joins

 Polars has multiple options for joining data by row.
 To make the data visualization simpler, the below code processes the data found in the `census_chunk` vector, keeps only a few variables, removes those without any income and renames the `income` to reflect the chunk number of the data.
-Note that we will use `id` as a linkage key, but each chunk is identical (the same 1% sample of the UK Census), so we will drop random 50% of the columns from each to better show how joins work.
+Note that we will use `id` as a linkage key, but each chunk is identical (the same 1% sample of the UK Census), so we will drop a random 50% of the rows from each to better show how joins work.
+This can be done with `DataFrame`'s `sample_n_literal`

 ```rust
 === Rust 3_5_1_joins block_4
 ```

-Here is what each chunk of data looks like at this point:
+Here is what each chunk of data approximately looks like at this point:

 ```rust
 === Rust 3_5_1_joins block_5